Use Cases

 The Challenge

-A mid-size textile manufacturer selling into European retail faces a dual crisis: retailers are demanding sustainability data right now, and the EU's ESPR regulation is mandating formal Digital Product Passports for textiles from 2027.
+A mid-size textile manufacturer selling into European retail faces a dual crisis: EU buyers are already demanding Digital Product Passport data from their suppliers ahead of the formal mandate, and the ESPR delegated act for textiles is expected in late 2027 with enforcement around 2029.
 Their product data is a disaster — certifications in email, material breakdowns in Excel, supplier declarations on paper.

 02